 Who can I contact if I have questions?

-If you need to discuss your situation before submitting a petition, or have additional questions regarding the process please contact Wendi Schoffstall-Nunez, Division Coordinator, at email@example.com or 713-348-4997.
+If you need to discuss your situation before submitting a petition, or have additional questions regarding the process please contact Wendi Schoffstall-Nunez, Division Manager for Academics, at email@example.com or 713-348-4997.